-The City Secretary’s Office has received the Exemplary Five-Star Designation from the Texas Department of State Health Services, Vital Records Division for the ninth year.
+The City Secretary’s Office has received the Exemplary Five-Star Designation from the Texas Department of State Health Services, Vital Records Division for the eleventh year.

 The Exemplary Five-Star Designation is the State’s highest honor for vital statistics registrars and would not be possible without the hard work and dedication of each member of the City Secretary’s Office.

 Are you interested in serving on a City Board or Commission?

 Serving on a City board or commission offers an excellent opportunity to provide input and insight for the improvement of the City’s operations and the Tomball community.
 The time commitment is minimal, but the opportunity to make a difference is significant.
 Membership on City boards or commissions is open to all Tomball residents.
 Service is voluntary and without monetary compensation.
 The City will provide any required training.
 Applications remain on file for two years only and are available through "Quick Links" (to the right).

 Functioning much like the Secretary of State, the City Secretary is the local official who maintains the integrity of the election process, ensures transparency and access to city records, facilitates the city’s legislative process, and is the recorder of local government history.
 The City Secretary acts as the compliance officer for federal, state, and local statutes, including the Open Meetings Act and the Public Information Act, and serves as the filing authority for campaign finance reports and financial disclosure statements.